Online proofreading jobs are in demand, and you know why?

 Most bloggers, authors

-There are many online proofreading jobs for beginners who are looking to make money from home – either full time or part time as a side hustle.
+There are many online proofreading jobs for beginners, who are looking to make money from home – either full time or part time.

-If you are looking to become a proofreader, you can be from ANY part of the world to do the job, as it is not
+If you are looking to become a proofreader, you can do this job from ANY part of the world, as it is not

 What is Proofreading?

 Proofreading is when you take a piece of content written by someone (like a blog post or a book) and make it perfect.
-This involves correcting grammatical errors like misplaced commas and eliminating spelling errors.
+Its the final stage of editing, which involves correcting grammatical errors like misplaced commas and eliminating spelling errors.

 Sure there are a number of tools available online that help with this, but they still don’t pick up errors as well as the human eye.

 3 Simple ways to tell if Proofreading is for you.

 - Are you good at catching typos and misplaced punctuation?